Diabetes Conferences | April 07-08, 2025 | Vancouver, Canada | Diabetes Meeting 2025

 Keio University Japan

-Diabetes Meeting 2024
+Diabetes Meeting 2025

 About Conference

 According to WHO, about 60 million people with diabetes in the European Region.
 About 10.3% of men and 9.6% of women aged 25 years and over.
 Worldwide, high blood glucose kills about 3.4 million people annually amongst 80% of these deaths occur in low- and middle-income countries, and almost half are people aged under 70 years.
 WHO projects diabetes deaths will double between 2005 and 2030.
 The overall risk of death among people with diabetes is at least double the risk of their peers without diabetes.
-Reflecting this imperative, Conference Series is all set to host Diabetes webinar this year which will provide the future leadership in this key area for global health.
+Reflecting this imperative, Conference Series is all set to host diabetes conference this year which will provide the future leadership in this key area for global health.

-Diabetes Meeting 2024 will focus on the latest and exciting innovations in all areas of Diabetes research which offers a unique opportunity for investigators across the globe to meet, network, and perceive new scientific innovations.
+Diabetes Meeting 2025 will focus on the latest and exciting innovations in all areas of Diabetes research which offers a unique opportunity for investigators across the globe to meet, network, and perceive new scientific innovations.
 The two days conference includes workshops, symposiums, special keynote sessions conducted by eminent and renowned speakers who excel in the field of Diabetes which include: Advanced Technologies for Treatment of Diabetes, Emerging Focus in Diabetes Research, Diabetes Research in Clinical Practice, Computational Biology of Diabetes, Cell Therapy for Diabetes and its Complications, Genetics of Diabetes, Diabetes Management, Transplantation for Diabetes, Endocrinology Disorders and Treatment.

-Young Research’s Awards at Diabetes Meeting 2024 for the Nomination: Young Researcher Forum - Outstanding Masters/Ph.D./Post Doctorate thesis work Presentation, only 25 presentations acceptable at the Diabetes Meeting 2024 young research forum.
+Young Research’s Awards at Diabetes Meeting 2025 for the Nomination: Young Researcher Forum - Outstanding Masters/Ph.D./Post Doctorate thesis work Presentation, only 25 presentations acceptable at the Diabetes Meeting 2025 young research forum.

 Benefits: